Meatfucker/metatron2/README.md

 ![metatron2](assets/imagegenexample2.png)

 * Stable Diffusion generation via /imagegen.
-* Preliminary SDXL generation via /xl_imagegen.
-No lora or refiner support yet.
+* SDXL generation via /xl_imagegen.
+No refiner or TI support currently, being worked on.
+* SDXL Long prompts, A1111 prompt weighting, and separate prompts for each text encoder.
 * Supports standard safetensors format models.
 * A1111 style prompt weighting and LORA loading.
 * Single LORA can be loaded from the selection menu, or multiple can be invoked at once using the standard A1111 prompt syntax